 The cyber risk quantification process looks at the retailer’s potential for cyber resiliency, along with the strength of its security controls.
 From this multi-model analysis, cyber risk quantification will arrive at an estimate of potential financial loss by attack type.
 With this information, IT and security managers can determine the optimal areas for cybersecurity investments and discuss them with business stakeholders.

 Retailers face the same types of threats as other businesses, though the nature of retail and e-commerce make risk exposure more serious in a few areas.
 Retailers have to deal with cloud-based botnets, which can cause denial of service (DoS) attacks, as well as misuse of near field communications (NFCs), which are used for payments.
 The point of sale (PoS) system used by retailers is a distinct locus of vulnerability.
 A lack of point-to-point encryption (P2PE) in PoS systems can expose them to attackers.

 Other cybersecurity risk use cases affecting retailers include:

 Kovrr offers a solution for quantifying cyber risk.
-Kovrr Quantum is a groundbreaking on-demand solution that leverages global threat intelligence and financial impact data from cyber incidents—giving users the ability to drill down into cyber event examples, including risk vectors associated with an attack, types of damage and other relevant data.
+Kovrr's platform is a groundbreaking on-demand solution that leverages global threat intelligence and financial impact data from cyber incidents—giving users the ability to drill down into cyber event examples, including risk vectors associated with an attack, types of damage and other relevant data.